maxine-red/moobooks/README.md

 Create your own little plush friends!
 This gem aims to create plushies, that can post to social media accounts.
 Only text is supported.

-This plushies are meant to run by a cronjob.
+These plushies are meant to run by a cronjob.

 ## Installation